Asking for advice in the clothing store

 2. Waarom is die berg kleding daar?

-(Why is that pile of clothing there?)
+(Why is that pile of clothes there?)

 3. Waar ging de spreker shoppen?